![]() |

 We continue our in-person meetings in the Fireside Room for our monthly book club discussions.

-The book chosen for our December meeting is Christmas With a Crank by Courtney Walsh.
-Jump in!
+March – Martha The Berry Pickers by Amanda Peters April -- Nan How to Read a Book by Monica Wood May – Val Atmosphere by Taylor Jenkins Reid Jump in!
 New folks are welcome anytime to read with us and “meet”.
-Just order/start reading the “next” book in line and give me, Val Eurman, a call at 805-705-3311 or send an email for more details and to get on our email list!
+Just order/start reading the “next” book in line and give me, Val Eurman, a call at (805) 705-3311 or email (

 Val Bible Readings